jcmspg/fdf/README.md

 ./fdf maps/height_map.fdf
 ```

-Feel free to modify tge values in the scrip to generate different grid patterns.
+Feel free to modify the values in the scrip to generate different grid patterns.

+(there's also a python script to sort out the src/ files in the makefile. feel free to take a gander at it)

 **there is some degree of interactivity, here are the controls you can press:**
- - WASD to pan the grid around
- - UP DOWN to zoom in and out
- - LEFT RIGHT to increase or decrease the height values
- - C to change colour scheme
- - R to reset view
+ - WASD is your main navigation / interaction controls
+ - Press H for Help
+ - P, C, Z, R, F, H, T to switch between modes (Pan, Color, Zoom, Rotate, Reset, Help and Height)
  - ESC to close